Azure/Cloud-Native/website/blog/2022-10-06/index.md

 ## October Release

-We're pleased to announce the October 2022 release of the Azure Developer CLI (currently `0.3.0-beta.1`).
+We're pleased to announce the October 2022 release of the Azure Developer CLI (currently `0.3.0-beta.2`).
 Read [the release announcement](https://devblogs.microsoft.com/azure-sdk/azure-developer-cli-azd-october-2022-release/#new-template-gallery-awesome-azd) for more details.
 Here are the highlights:

-  * **Azure Pipleines for CI/CD**: This addresses [azure-dev#101](https://github.com/Azure/azure-dev/issues/101), adding support for Azure Pipelines (alongside GitHub Actions) as a CI/CD provider.
+  * **Azure Pipelines for CI/CD**: This addresses [azure-dev#101](https://github.com/Azure/azure-dev/issues/101), adding support for Azure Pipelines (alongside GitHub Actions) as a CI/CD provider.
 [Learn more](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/configure-devops-pipeline?tabs=azdo) about usage and related documentation.
-  * **Improved Infra as Code structure:** This addresses [azure-dev#543](https://github.com/Azure/azure-dev/issues/543), which recognized the complexity of using a single `resources.bicep` file for all resources.
-With this release, you can split up files into modules organized by purpose.
+  * **Improved Infrastructure as Code structure via Bicep modules**: This addresses [azure-dev#543](https://github.com/Azure/azure-dev/issues/543), which recognized the complexity of using a single `resources.bicep` file for all resources.
+With this release, `azd` templates now come with Bicep modules organized by purpose making it easier to edit and understand.
 [Learn more](https://devblogs.microsoft.com/azure-sdk/azure-developer-cli-azd-october-2022-release/#improved-infrastructure-as-code-structure-via-bicep-modules) about this structure, and how to use it.
-  * **New Templates Gallery:** This addresses [azure-dev#398](https://github.com/Azure/azure-dev/issues/398), which looked at ways to make templates discoverable and easier to contribute.
-[Learn more](https://devblogs.microsoft.com/azure-sdk/azure-developer-cli-azd-october-2022-release/#new-template-gallery-awesome-azd) about how the new gallery tackles this issue.
+  * **New Templates Gallery - awesome-azd**: This addresses [azure-dev#398](https://github.com/Azure/azure-dev/issues/398), which aimed to make templates more discoverable and easier to contribute.
+[Learn more](https://devblogs.microsoft.com/azure-sdk/azure-developer-cli-azd-october-2022-release/#new-template-gallery-awesome-azd) about how the new gallery improves the template discovery experience.

 In the next section, we'll dive briefly into the last feature, introducing the new [`awesome-azd`](https://aka.ms/awesome-azd) site and resource for templates discovery and contribution.
 And, since it's #Hacktoberfest season, we'll talk about the **Contributor Guide** and the many ways you can contribute to this project - with, or without, code.